This post may contain affiliate links. Please read my disclosure policy for details.

 How to prepare gyoza wrappers?

-1. Roll the dough into a long log (3-4 cm / 1.5″ diameter).
-Cut it in two, wrap the two logs with plastic wrap and let them sit in the fridge for 30 minutes.
+1. Shape the dough – Roll the dough into a long log about 3-4 cm (1.5 inches) in diameter.
+Cut the log in half and wrap each half in plastic wrap.
+Let the dough rest in the fridge for 30 minutes.

-1. Cut each log into 2 smaller logs.
-Then cut each log into 6 pieces.
+1. Divide and shape – After resting, cut each log into 2 smaller logs, then cut each smaller log into 6 pieces, making 24 pieces total.

 1. Roll each piece into a ball.